|Learn how to develop effective vision and mission statements to effectively communicate the work of your organization or effort.

 What is a mission statement?

-The next piece of the puzzle is to ground your vision in practical terms.
-This is where developing a mission statement, the next step in the action planning process comes in.
+The next step of the action planning process is to ground your vision in practical terms.
+This is where developing a mission statement comes in.
 An organization's mission statement describes what the group is going to do and why it's going to do that.
-For example, "Promoting care and caring at the end of life through coalitions and advocacy."
+An example is "Promoting care and caring at the end of life through coalitions and advocacy."

 Mission statements are similar to vision statements, in that they, too, look at the big picture.
 However, they're more concrete, and they are definitely more "action-oriented" than vision statements.
 Your vision statement should inspire people to dream; your mission statement should inspire them to action.

-The mission statement might refer to a problem, such as an inadequate housing, or a goal, such as providing access to health care for everyone.
-And, while they don 't go into a lot of detail, they start to hint - very broadly - at how your organization might fix these problems or reach these goals.
+The mission statement might refer to a problem, such as an inadequate housing, or a goal, such as providing universal access to health care.
+And, while they don't go into a lot of detail, they hint - very broadly - at how your organization might fix these problems or reach these goals.
 Some general guiding principles about mission statements are that they are:

 - Concise.
 While not as short as vision statements, mission statements generally still get their point across in one sentence.